KomaEc/Type-Systems/miniTT/README.md

 * (construction) ⊢ 0 : 1
 * (elimination) ⊢ M ⟸ A implies ⊢ rec₁ M ⟸ 1 → A
 * (computation) (rec₁ M) 0 ≡ M

+And in the case tree, choice of the form `c → M` is parsed into `rec₁ M` (and hence the 2nd retriction in syntax as listed below).

 ## Syntax
 There're minor changes to the original syntax (mainly for parsing purpose) :